chrisfield/redux-formkit/packages/redux-formkit/README.md

 ## Motivation
 Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (about 25% of the size).
-Version 3 is written with hooks and by default it does not use Redux.
+Version 3 is influenced by [Informed](https://www.npmjs.com/package/informed), is written with hooks and by default it does not use Redux.

 ## Getting Started